dvr85/Roundhay-A-movie-recommendation-systems/README.md

 Shybrid = w1 x Scollab + w2 x Scontent

-Where,
-	Shybrid = Score of Hybrid Systems (Weight sum of individual scores).
-	 Scollab = Score of Collabrative Filtering.
-	Scontent = Score of Content based Filtering. w1 + w2 = 1

 Where:
 - \( Shybrid \) is the overall hybrid score.
 - \( Scollab \) is the score from collaborative filtering.